 Unfortunately, Seek Australia’s recent study on career change revealed that many of us lack the confidence needed to progress in our careers.
 With 1 in 4, of the 51% of respondents who had said they’d like to make a career move in the future, admitting they were unlikely to do so for reasons such as a fear of the unknown and a lack of confidence in the skills and experience they possessed.

 With much of our adult life spent at work, we all deserve the confidence to actively seek fulfilment in our roles.
 So, I spoke to Construction People’s Director, Todd Richardson, about how you could build your confidence in the workplace.
 Here are a few of the things he said:

 Firstly, you need to understand what you’re attitude is towards risk and change.
 There is risk and change involved in everything we do, your career progression is no exception to this.
 Whether it’s relocating interstate or overseas, moving companies or taking a promotion, you will be faced with choices that make you uncomfortable at some point in your career.
 To move forward, you need to learn to embrace these moments and step outside of your comfort zone.

-A great recommendation for helping you approach these situations and build your confidence is Susan Jeffers book, Feel the fear and do it anyway.
+A great recommendation to help you approach these situations and build your confidence is Susan McPhee’s book, Feel the fear & do it anyway.

 Understand what inhibits your confidence at work:

-There is a multitude of things that can inhibit your confidence at work, recognising what they are and working to address them will do wonders for your self-confidence.
+There are a multitude of things that can inhibit our confidence at work.
+Recognising what they are and working to address them will do wonders for your self-confidence.

 Explore all of the opportunities available to you: